 - Describes the registered property

-- Refers to a plan on the Registry maps
+- Refers to a plan on the Land Registry maps

-- Describes any burdens affecting the property, for example, rights of way or charges (mortgages)
+- Describes any burdens on the property, for example, rights of way, fishing rights or mortgages

-The Land Registry also maintains maps or title plans of property described in the registers.
-These maps do not indicate whether a boundary includes a hedge, wall or ditch, so the registers are not conclusive on boundaries.
-Any dispute about boundaries must be resolved by the relevant parties.
-If they cannot reach agreement on the boudaries, the courts will resolve the matter.
+The Land Registry maintains maps or title plans of property described in its registers.
+These maps do not indicate if a boundary includes a hedge, wall or ditch, so the registers are not conclusive on boundaries.
+Any dispute about boundaries must be resolved by the people involved.
+If they cannot reach agreement on the boundaries, the courts will resolve the matter.

 - The names and descriptions of all parties and all witnesses to the deed

-As the memorial or ROD application form is on public record at the Registry of Deeds, anyone can inspect it and see who owns the property.
-However, a purchaser of unregistered land must read the actual deeds to examine the title to the property.
+You can inspect an ROD application form to see who owns an unregistered property.
+However, if you are buying unregistered land, you must read the actual deeds to examine the title to the property.

-Because the Registry of Deeds keeps a memorial or ROD application form summarising the change of ownership or mortgage, you can get a copy of this document to replace a lost or misplaced deed.
-A memorial or ROD application form does not have the same legal effect as a deed but provides secondary evidence of the contents of the deed.
-You can get a certified copy for €20 and a plain copy for €1 per page.
+If you lose the deeds to a property which is not registered with the Land Registry, you can get a copy of your memorial or ROD application form from the Registry of Deeds.
+These documents summarise the change of ownership or mortgage and can be used to replace a lost or misplaced deed.
+An ROD application form does not have the same legal effect as a deed, but it provides secondary evidence of the contents of the deed.
+You can get a certified copy of an ROD application form for €20 and a plain copy for €1 per page.

-The Property Registration Authority has set up a property alert service to let property owners monitor their registered properties for fraudulent activity.
-Property fraud could involve someone pretending to be you, and trying to sell or mortgage your property without you knowing.
-If you sign up to the property alert service, you will get an email or text if someone lodges an application relating to your property with the PRA.
-If the activity is fraudulent you can take action if necessary.
-To find out more, or to sign up for the service, visit prai.ie.
+Tailte Éireann has a property alert service so property owners can monitor their registered properties for fraudulent activity.
+Property fraud could involve someone pretending to be you and trying to sell or mortgage your property without you knowing.
+If you sign up to the property alert service, you will get an email or text if someone lodges an application about your property with Tailte Éireann.
+If the activity is fraudulent you can take action.
+To find out more, or to sign up for the service, visit landdirect.ie.